 What are the main legal conditions for voluntary strike-off in Ireland?

-• the company can provide relevant information to the Registrar that it no longer carries out trading activities (or that it never had any);
+- • the company can provide relevant information to the Registrar that it no longer carries out trading activities (or that it never had any);

 - • the company submitted the necessary form (Form H15), signed by all the company’s directors;

-• the company submitted its annual returns, as stated by the Section 343 of the Companies Act;
+- • the company submitted its annual returns, as stated by the Section 343 of the Companies Act;

-• the Revenue Commissioners sent a written confirmation to the Registrar, in which it states that it does not object to the voluntary-strike off procedure;
+- • the Revenue Commissioners sent a written confirmation to the Registrar, in which it states that it does not object to the voluntary-strike off procedure;

-• the company wishing to start the voluntary strike-off places an advertisement in one of the country’s national newspapers, announcing its deletion from the local Registrar.
+- • the company wishing to start the voluntary strike-off places an advertisement in one of the country’s national newspapers, announcing its deletion from the local Registrar.

 What should an Irish company do prior to the voluntary strike-off?

 As we presented above, the company that will apply for voluntary strike-off needs to complete a set of steps that involve several institutions.
 Prior to commencing the voluntary strike-off with the Registrar of Companies, the company’s representatives have to address several issues, such as preparing various company documents and contact relevant authorities.
 Our team of consultants in company registration in Ireland can advise investors on the following:

-• prepare the company’s annual accounts and annual returns (the latest versions of such documents have to be prepared prior to the voluntary strike-off);
+- • prepare the company’s annual accounts and annual returns (the latest versions of such documents have to be prepared prior to the voluntary strike-off);

 - • prepare a director’s statement, which certifies the fact that the company never had business activities or it stopped trading, as it is the case;

-• draft the necessary documents which enforce the dissolution of the company (minutes of the board and the shareholders’ consent);
+- • draft the necessary documents which enforce the dissolution of the company (minutes of the board and the shareholders’ consent);

 - • contact the Irish Revenue Commissioners, by sending a letter of no objection regarding the voluntary strike-off;

-• prepare the Form H15 and submit it with the Companies Registration Office (CRO).
+- • prepare the Form H15 and submit it with the Companies Registration Office (CRO).

 The procedure can only be started by companies that have a total amount of assets (or liabilities) of maximum EUR 150.
 This has to be evidenced by the company’s latest balance sheet.
 At the same time, the company is not allowed to enter into this type of dissolution procedure if it is involved in a litigation (pending or ongoing).